(KMBN302) Unit 1: Innovation

 Improvisation

-Improvisation means making things up on the spot or adapting quickly to a situation without a plan.
+Improvisation means making things up on the spot or adapting quickly to a situation without much planning.
 It’s often used in performances, but it can also apply to everyday life when you need to find a solution or come up with something creative in the moment.

 Large Firm Innovation vs. Start-up Innovation